Nazz

 The Nazz was an American rock band formed in Philadelphia in 1967.
-The group was founded by guitarist and principal songwriter Todd Rundgren and bassist Carson Van Osten.
+The group was founded by guitarist and main songwriter Todd Rundgren and bassist Carson Van Osten.
 Drummer Thom Mooney and vocalist/keyboardist Robert "Stewkey" Antoni joined soon after.
 The group is best known for their debut single "Open My Eyes”, and "Hello It's Me".

-Their name was derived from the Yardbirds' song "The Nazz Are Blue".
-Between 1968 and 1969, the Nazz released two albums (Nazz and Nazz Nazz).
-Following the group's disbandment in 1969, a collection of archival Nazz recordings was compiled and released under the title Nazz III, and Rundgren recorded a solo version of "Hello It's Me" that reached number 5 on the U.S. charts.
+During 1968 and 1969, the Nazz released two albums (Nazz and Nazz Nazz).
+Following the group's disbandment in 1969, a collection of archival recordings was compiled and released under the title Nazz III.
+Rundgren later re-recorded a solo version of "Hello It's Me" that reached number 5 on the U.S. charts.

 History

 Name and formation

+Nazz was formed in Philadelphia in 1967.
+Vocalist/keyboardist Robert Antoni performed and recorded under the mononym Stewkey, which he said was a nickname he earned because he "was always stewed".

+The band took its name from The Yardbirds' 1966 song "The Nazz Are Blue".
+There also exists a 1952 monologue, "The Nazz", by the American Beatnik comedian Lord Buckley, but Rundgren has said that none of the band members were aware of this.